Marrakech Weather and When to Go

 Marrakech is famous for its all year round dry and warm climate.

 June, July and August are the hottest months, with temperatures in July and August typically around 40°C in the sun, and sometimes reaching the low 50°s.
 Once the sun goes down the temperature cools and in the evening there is often a pleasant cool breeze blowing from the Atlas Mountains.
 It’s a very dry desert heat, much easier to deal with than a tropical humid heat.

-Sunshine and some clouds.
-High 42C.
+Mostly sunny.
+High 27C.
 Winds light and variable.

 Winter sees milder temperatures, with daytime highs of around 18°C and lows of around 5°C. Spring and Autumn see daytime temperatures of around 25°C dropping to around 12°C at night.

 November to April are the months when it can rain in Marrakech.
 It doesn’t rain often, and when it does, it tends to be short lived, from a shower to maximum 3 day showers.
 Marrakech receives only approximately 25cm of rain each year.

 When to Go?